Policy, Planning, and Management

 This course explores the protection of the environment from the multi-professional perspectives of law, business and public policy.
 The objectives of the course are to provide a basic introduction to the field of environmental law; explore the intersection of law, business, and public policy in the regulation of the environment through case studies.
 Cr 3.

 An independent study designed to develop a student’s ability to plan, organize, research, and report.
 Independent studies cover concepts or topics which are not covered by any other course in the program.
 An independent study must be related to students’ academic program and is completed under the supervision of a faculty advisor.
 Independent studies may take the form of either readings or a special project.
 Prerequisite: Instructor permission.
 Cr 3.

 The internship provides professional experience within public service.
 In addition to satisfactory work experience, a post-internship written report is required.
 Offered as pass/fail only.
 Prerequisite: faculty approval of host organization, internship work plan, and completed "Internship Approval Form" and permission of instructor.
 Cr 3.

 PPM 699 Capstone Seminar

-Near the end of the MPPM program, students complete an individual or team project resulting in a paper or other project that demonstrates competence to undertake professional work in policy analysis, planning, or management.
-The capstone is completed under the supervision of a faculty advisor at the end of the student's program.
-Prior to registration, the student submits a short proposal for approval by a faculty advisor.
-The student completes a written report and makes an oral presentation of the results.
+Near the end of the MPPM program, students complete an individual or team project resulting in a paper or other project that demonstrates competence to undertake professional work in policy analysis, planning, or management at the end of their program.
+Prior to registration, the student submits a short proposal for approval to the Seminar instructor.
+The individual student or team completes a written report and makes an oral presentation of the results.
 Prerequisite: instructor permission.
 Cr.
 3.